 In the results, we can see the system databases in order: master, tempdb, model, msdb, distribution, and, finally, the dbid 32767 which is a resource database.
 However, this resource database doesn’t display any database name since it doesn’t have an entry in sys.databases.
 I’ve excluded a couple of user databases between dbid 5 and 11 and included AdventureWorks_REPL as an example to show that DMV can display User databases as well.
 We’ll go into more detail about the Resource database and other system databases later.

 Since System databases hold critical system configuration details, there should be proper security measures in place to avoid accidental deletion of data.
 Hence, System databases have the below restrictions compared to user databases:

 We can take a user database offline using the ALTER DATABASE command as shown below:

 ALTER DATABASE AdventureWorks SET OFFLINE WITH ROLLBACK IMMEDIATE GO

-However, if we execute the above command on any of the system databases, we will receive an error:
+However, if we try to take any of the system databases OFFLINE using the above command, then we will receive an error as shown below:

 System Databases Cannot Be Dropped

 While we can drop the user databases by executing the DROP DATABASE command